How to Makeover a Bulletin Board

 completed bulletin board makeover

-As an Amazon affiliate, I earn from qualifying purchases at no additional cost to you.
+As an Amazon associate, I earn from qualifying purchases at no additional cost to you.

 SUPPLIES NEEDED: